 A biography of the actor Keanu Reeves from 1996… I’ve always been a fan of his, and my room was covered in posters portraying him when I was in middle school.
 That was fun!
 He was only 30 something back in the 90s, but with a biography already!
 I had found a reading to go with me on the hours-long bus ride to Visoko!

 That brought the smile back to my face.

 YES!
 I SAID TO MYSELF

 In that instant, I remembered why I keep traveling.
-Because of the positive feedback I get inside.
-Even an annoying morning in a city I’d never have chosen to visit will surprise me if I remain open-minded, if I’m curious enough to recognize the signs that life has hidden in each of the places I pass through.
-It is simpler for me to pay attention to the the little things when I travel.
+Because of the positive feedback, I get inside.
+Even an annoying morning in a city I’d never have chosen to visit will surprise me if I remain open-minded if I’m curious enough to recognize the signs that life has hidden in each of the places I pass through.
+It is simpler for me to pay attention to the little things when I travel.
 I had convinced myself that Split was not my cup of tea… but I had also gained another sweet travel memory at the same time.